mahtokamal/Cyber_Security_Interviews/cyber_terminology.md

 Governance is the set of policies, rules, or frameworks that a company uses to achieve its business goals.
 It defines the responsibilities of key stakeholders, such as the board of directors and senior management.
 ## Compliance
+Compliance is the act of following rules, laws, standards and regulations realted to information security .
+It applies to legal and regulatory requirements set by industrial bodies and also for internal corporate policies.
+In GRC, compliance involves implementing procedures to ensure that business activities comply with the respective regulations.
+For example, healthcare organizations must comply with laws like HIPAA that protect patients' privacy.

+GDPR(Genera Data Protection Regulations) (to maintain data confidentiality and privacy of individuals), is a European Union regulation on information privacy in the European Union and the European Economic Area.
 ## PII (Personal Identifiable Information)
 PII are the data used to uniquely idenfifies an individuals.
 For example: Name, Email, Address, Phone numbers, Date of Birth, Social Security numbers etc.